exetermcr/exetermcr.github.io/welfare.markdown

 : The MCR Graduate Welfare Officers are
   Efrat Ben-Eliezer, Julienne Orcullo and Saraswati Nandini Majumdar.
-They represent the general concerns of all members of the graduate community, particularly in the areas of welfare, personal security, accommodation and academic needs
+They represent the general concerns of all members of the graduate community, particularly in the areas of welfare, personal security, accommodation and academic needs.

 Tutor for Graduates
 : The Tutor for Graduates (Dr Chris Ballinger, {% tel 01865 279678 %})